 Or Switch to Safety Razors

 Once you switch to a safety razor shave, you really never do go back.
-That’s because they promise a closer shave overall, but they also do so while minimizing the threat of ingrowns.
-However, here’s one contradiction: The closer your shave, the more likely you are to get ingrown hairs, Collyer says.
+That’s because they promise a closer shave overall.
+But the closer your shave, the more likely you are to get ingrown hairs, Collyer says.
 That’s because “close shave” translates to “hairs cut further below the surface of the skin”.
 What a safety razor does, though, is deploy a single blade to cut the hair, rather the 3-6 blades that cartridges provide.
 The idea that “more is better” is ridiculous, especially since more razors means more dragging, more trapping debris, more opportunity to push that hair below the surface of the skin or shave away too many cells, which all is a recipe for trapped hairs.
 In other words (and in short), a safety razor hits the sweet spot between a close shave and not an overly close shave.
 Not to mention, its blades are cheaper, and much easier to buy in bulk (and thus part ways with, to promote better shave hygiene).

 Shave With the Grain, and Keep the Skin Loose